linafu2/linafu2/README.md

 ### Hi there 👋

-I'm Lina Fu, a computer science student at Northeastern University.
+I'm Lina Fu, a second-year computer science student at Northeastern University.